 Vastly all religious Christians hate reversibility for the reason that its rather uncomfortable to consider the idea that Jesus and Satan might be the same guy because if that were so then good and evil might trade places and where the mind goes beyond this can be rather awful.
 If polarities of spirituality were for some reason reversed then murder might suddenly be legalized!
 Then what!?
 People who were once straight might suddenly burst into the flames of crazed homosexuality.
 All of which are only short sighted and skewed assumptions of what cosmic reversibility truly implies.
 Free-will; something that everyone is born with is already a done thing, so nothing has changed or will change, good will always be good, and bad will always be bad.
 Again the concept of Fairness is the operating distinction.
 The type of cosmic reversibility we are dealing with has to do with the constellations of stellar bodies in a galactic system switching from a negative tendency to a positive tendency; which is simply the “rapture” described in the Bible.

-Its a very fundamental realization; on the one hand those Christians who believe in Satan (even if the don’t worship him) are certain to be using it as a device to abdicate responsibility for their own actions and on the other hand actual self defined “Satanist’s” who claim to be individualists and have chosen what can only be described as the most selfish of spiritual paths in human experience have far more in common than either would ever admit.
+Its a very fundamental realization; on the one hand those Christians who believe in Satan (even if the don’t worship him) are certain to be using it as a device to abdicate responsibility for their own actions.
+On the other hand actual self defined “Satanist’s” have chosen what can only be described as the most selfish of spiritual paths in human experience and these two groups have far more in common with each other than either side would ever care to admit.
 In this way Satanism acts as a very useful tool for anyone who wishes to abuse spirituality in the broadest sense and this absolutely includes Christians.
-Life is what we make of it; there is no Satan pulling our strings and even if there were we are always left to deal with the consequence of our own actions.

 (-1) D.E.
 Stannard, author of American Holocaust.